 In some cases, the suspect might have to meet additional conditions as part of their bail agreement, such as not contacting their victim, or not possessing drugs, alcohol, or firearms.

 There are several tools and resources available for finding out someone’s bail amount online in California.
-These include:

 Bail bond companies (including ours) often have tools on their websites that allow you to search for an inmate and view their bail amount.
-Some companies may also have a bail calculator that can help you estimate the cost of a bail bond.
+Some companies may also have a bail calculator that can help you estimate the cost of a bail amount online.
 Enter the defendant’s information in the form on this page!

 Many county jails in California have websites that allow you to search for an inmate by name and view their booking information, including their bail amount.
 To find the website for a specific county jail, you can search online or contact the jail directly.